Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 ## Summary

-I first reformatted all the tif files.
-I used an algortyhm I found online (Cited Below) that seperated the tif files into tiles with little white space that would provide a close up on the tissue contents.
+I first reformatted all the TIF files.
+I used an algorithm I found online (Cited Below) that separated the TIF files into tiles with little white space that would provide a close up on the tissue contents.
 I then took the tiles and made a subplot of them.
 I then formatted in this plot into a large 504x504 numpy array for the keras model.

 The keras model appears to be still slightly overtrained.
 I played around with this for a while.
 Some of the versions I ran had little test data.
 Others had more, and I tried to even it out by lowering some of the parameters.

 After the model ran, I saved it, and used it on the very small test model.
-The patient epitology came out as 100% CE, but that seems to be the more common conclusion.
+The patient origin came out as 100% CE, but that seems to be the more common conclusion.

 ### Bibliography

 https://www.kaggle.com/code/yusaku5739/strip-ai-processing-images-to-16x256x256-tiles/notebook